 - 1/1000 children has severe or profound bilateral (both ears) sensorineural hearing impairment

 - 2/1000 school-age children have permanent unilateral (one ear) hearing impairment

 - 4/1000 school-age children have significant speech/language delays associated with history of recurrent otitis media and conductive hearing impairment

 - 7/1000 children have mild or moderate bilateral sensorineural hearing impairment

 - 12/1000 or 1.4% of school age population have significant hearing impairment relative to verbal communication, social, and emotional growth, and academic achievement.

-Impact Hearing Impairments have on children in school:
+Impact Hearing Impairments Have on Children in School:

 A student with hearing impairment or listening problems often performs well below their academic potential.
-The poor classroom acoustics restrict access to clear speech of peers and teachers within their listening environment.
+The poor classroom acoustics restrict access to the clear speech of peers and teachers within their listening environment.
 Management of all systems which impact communication and learning in the classroom is necessary to ensure each child has the opportunity for an appropriate education.
-Educational Audiologists are key team member in accomplishing this goal in the classroom.
+Educational Audiologists are key team members in accomplishing this goal in the classroom.